EdmundBenedict/lordcephei.github.io/pages/fplmtoverview.md

 #### *Connection to the ASA packages*
 _____________________________________________

-The full-potential program builds on the [ASA package](/docs/code/asaoverview/) which contains an implementation of a tight-binding **LMTO** program in the Atomic Spheres Approximation (**ASA**), and shares most things in common with it, including a number of [auxiliary programs](/docs/package_overview/#executable-codes-in-the-questaal-suite) useful to both **ASA** and **FP**.
+The full-potential program builds on the [ASA suite](/docs/code/asaoverview/) which contains an implementation of a tight-binding **LMTO** program in the Atomic Spheres Approximation (**ASA**), and shares most things in common with it, including a number of [auxiliary programs](/docs/package_overview/#executable-codes-in-the-questaal-suite) useful to both **ASA** and **FP**.
-For example, both methods are linear augmented-wave methods, and the wave functions inside the augmentation spheres are equivalent in the two cases.
+For example, both methods are [linear augmented-wave methods](/docs/package_overview/#linear-methods-in-band-theory/), and the wave functions inside the augmentation spheres are equivalent in the two cases.
-You may find that the [ASA overview](/docs/code/asaoverview/) is helpful even if you will not be using the ASA code.
+You may find that the ASA overview is helpful even if you will not be using the ASA package.
 Most input is common to both methods.
-The FP code requires some additional information, but most of it can be generated automatically, as explained in [the introductory tutorial](/tutorial/lmf/lmf_tutorial/) or in more detail in [this tutorial](/tutorial/asa/lmf_pbte_tutorial/) for PbTe.
+The FP code requires some additional information, but most of it can be generated automatically, as explained in [the introductory tutorial](/tutorial/lmf/lmf_tutorial/) or in more detail in [this tutorial](/tutorial/lmf/lmf_pbte_tutorial/#automatic-determination-of-basis-set) for PbTe.
 It is interesting to compare that tutorial with [an ASA tutorial](/tutorial/asa/lm_pbte_tutorial/) on the same material.

 A description of the input system and tags needed for each method are found in the [input file guide](/docs/input/inputfile/).